Thinking about Orthokeratology?

 In the case where your prescription or eye shape changes in the future and a lens re design is required, there will be an associated fee.
 This is to cover the design of your lenses and any consultations within a 3 month warranty period.

-Should you decide that Ortho-K is not for you within our 3 month warranty period, we offer a 50% credit of the lens costs towards another optical appliance.
+In the event that Ortho-K is not effective or it needs to be discontinued within our 3 month warranty period, we offer a 50% credit of the lens costs towards another optical appliance (approx $727.50).
+This amount will be given to you as a credit on your account at Westmead Eyes.
 The cost of our consultations are non refundable.